 Can you pay your mortgage with a credit card?
 Maybe.
 Some lenders allow you to use your card—and some don’t.
 But the real question is: even if your lender does accept credit cards, is it a smart way to pay?

-With lots of red tape and hefty fees, it likely isn’t.
+With lots of red tape and hefty fees, it likely isn’t

 Those points can be tempting, though.
-That’s why car and homeowners insurance
+That’s why car and homeowners insurance app Jerry has gathered everything you need to know about paying your mortgage with a credit card.

 Can you pay your mortgage with a credit card?